bodrick/awesome/TOPICS.md

 *   [hooram/ownphotos](https://github.com/hooram/ownphotos) - Self hosted alternative to Google Photos
 *   [ShiqiYu/libfacedetection](https://github.com/ShiqiYu/libfacedetection) - An open source library for face detection in images.
 The face detection speed can reach 1000FPS.
 *   [justadudewhohacks/face-api.js](https://github.com/justadudewhohacks/face-api.js) - JavaScript API for face detection and face recognition in the browser and nodejs with tensorflow.js

-## image

-*   [Webreaper/Damselfly](https://github.com/Webreaper/Damselfly) - Damselfly is a server-based Photograph Management app.
-The goal of Damselfly is to index an extremely large collection of images, and allow easy search and retrieval of those images, using metadata such as the IPTC keyword tags, as well as the folder and file names.
-Damselfly includes support for object/face detection, and face-recognition.
-*   [dlemstra/Magick.NET](https://github.com/dlemstra/Magick.NET) - The .NET library for ImageMagick
-*   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
-WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.

 ## image-processing